 Projects promoting direct growth will impose burdens on a community by directly inducing an increase in population or resulting in the construction of additional developments in the same area.
-For example, projects involving the expansion, modifications, or additions to infrastructure, such as sewer, water, and roads, could have the potential to directly promote growth by removing existing physical barriers or allowing for additional development through capacity increases.
+For example, projects involving expansions, modifications, or additions to infrastructure, such as sewer, water, and roads, could have the potential to directly promote growth by removing existing physical barriers or allowing for additional development through capacity increases.
 New roadways leading into a previously undeveloped area directly promote growth by removing previously existing physical barriers to development and a new wastewater treatment plant would allow for further development within a community by increasing infrastructure capacity.
 Because these types of infrastructure projects directly serve related projects and result in an overall impact to the local community, associated impacts cannot be considered isolated.
 Indirect growth typically includes substantial new permanent employment opportunities and can result from these aforementioned modifications.

 The proposed project is located within the unincorporated area of Imperial County and it does not involve the development of permanent residences that would directly result in population growth in the area.
-The unemployment rate in Imperial County, as of September 2019 (not seasonally adjusted), was 20.7 percent (State of California Employment Development Department 2019).
+The unemployment rate in Imperial County, as of August 2021 was 19.4 percent (State of California Employment Development Department 2021b), which represents an approximately 1.3 percent decrease in unemployment from September 2019 (20.7 percent) (State of California Employment Development Department 2021b).
 The applicant expects to utilize construction workers from the local and regional area, a workforce similar to that involved in the development of other utility-scale solar facilities.
 Based on the unemployment rate, and the availability of the local workforce, construction of the proposed project would not have a growth-inducing effect related to workers moving into the area and increasing the demand for housing and services.